William Morrison not contending for 2021 Olympics Shifts Focus to 2021 SEA Games

 The performance erased his own 19.17m record set last month on January 19.

-His outdoor record, which is also the South East Asian Games record, remains at the 18.38m he threw at SEA Games, but that will be gone as soon as he hits the outdoor season.
+His outdoor record, the South East Asian Games record, remains at the 18.38m he threw at SEA Games, but that will be gone as soon as he hits the outdoor season.